awslabs/aws-crt-s3-benchmarks/README.md

 ### Prepare S3 Files

-Next, run this script to create and configure an S3 bucket, put files in S3 for benchmarks to download, and create files on disk for benchmarks to upload:
+Next, run `prep-benchmark-files.py`.
+This script creates and configures an S3 bucket, put files in S3 for benchmarks to download, and create files on disk for benchmarks to upload:

 ```sh